 (opens in new tab)(a.k.a.
 Isenberg Sandhill Crane Reserve)

-CDFW invites you to come out on a tour, in Lodi, during the “Season of the Sandhill Crane."
-The season begins with the arrival of the sandhill cranes into the Delta and Central Valley in about late September, where they will spend the fall and winter months.
-Tours consist of viewing sandhill cranes and other unique wintering waterfowl, hearing a presentation on sandhill cranes and their Reserve habitat, and viewing the cranes' impressive, nightly behaviors at a location that is only open to the public during these special tours.
+You are invited on a tour, in Lodi, during the “Season of the Sandhill Crane".
+The season begins with the arrival of the Sandhill Cranes into the Delta and Central Valley in about late September, where they will spend the fall and winter months.
+Tours consist of viewing Sandhill Cranes and other unique wintering waterfowl, hearing a presentation on the cranes and their Reserve habitat, and viewing the cranes' impressive, nightly behaviors at a location that is only open to the public during these special tours.

-NOTE: It is required that you pre-register for your tour as tour size is limited to 30 people and there are no accommodations for drop-ins at the tour site.
+NOTE: It is required that you pre-register for your tour as tour size is limited.

 Crane Tour Details

 The Woodbridge Ecological Reserve is divided into two parcels, known as the South Site and North Site.
 Tours meet 90 minutes before sunset at the South Site where docent guides meet attendees and give a presentation.
-Tours involve very little walking so you may want to bring a camp chair if you would like to sit and view the birds.
-It is recommended that you dress warmly, especially during the winter months as it can be damp and chilly.
 It is suggested that you bring binoculars and/or spotting scopes for up-close viewing but, you can easily enjoy the cranes with unaided eyes and ears.
 You may want to bring a light snack and water for your tour.

 Portable toilets available.
 North Site has ADA-compliant facility.